deib-polimi/katena/README.md

   The script automatically:

-  - Bootstrap a Ganache instance.
+  - Bootstraps a Ganache instance.
   - Retrieves the credentials of Account 0 and uses them to pay for transactions on Ganache.
   - Deploys ENS, Dark Forest, and dydx.